 Experts needing to test their servers can consult the Goldberg team’s website for instructions.

 “It is very likely that your laptop uses NTP to synchronize its clock to a time server somewhere out on the internet,” says Goldberg.
 “The encryption protocols that protect the information sent from your web browser to your bank’s website, for example, depend strongly on the accuracy of your computer clocks.”

 The Network Time Foundation “really appreciates the work of Sharon, Aanchal, and their team in finding these issues and reporting them responsibly,” says NTF founder and president Harlan Stenn.
 “NTF has very limited resources, so the work of BU and other research teams is helpful in finding issues.”

 The most serious potential attack found by Goldberg’s team involves the “kiss-o’-death packet,” a message that would prevent a computer system from communicating with its time server, possibly for years, essentially turning off NTP on the victim system.

-Goldberg received a $250,000 grant from the Silicon Valley Community Foundation in October 2015 to continue research on the security of the NTP.
-She and her team applied for the grant the previous March, when they began to enable various computers in their lab “to speak NTP to each other,” she says, “and started running various experiments with the kiss-o’-death packet.”
+Last week, Goldberg received a $250,000 grant from the Silicon Valley Community Foundation to continue research on the security of the NTP.
+She and her team applied for the grant last March, when they began to enable various computers in their lab “to speak NTP to each other,” she says, “and started running various experiments with the kiss-o’-death packet.”